peterbrittain/asciimatics/doc/source/io.rst

 -------------
 Sometimes it is useful to be able to read what is already displayed on the Screen at a given location.
 This is often referred to as screen scraping.
-You can do this using the :py:meth:`.get_from` method.
+You can do this using the :py:meth:`~.Screen.get_from` method.
 It will return the displayed character and attributes (as a 4-tuple) for any single character location on the Screen.

 .. code-block:: python